-A continuous decline during the period in oil prices and futures resulted in reductions in Tenaris customers' investments.
+A decline during the period in oil prices and futures resulted in reductions in Tenaris customers' investments.
 Drilling activity and demand of products and services, particularly in North America, continues to decline.
-Selling prices of products in North America were also affected by low levels of consumption caused by the spread of coronavirus in the period.
-For more information on these effects, refer to Note 22.
+Selling prices of products in North America were also affected by low levels of consumption caused by the spread of COVID-19 pandemic in the period.
+For more information on these effects, refer to Note 23.